AdityaNambiar/learningnet/sampleapp/chaincode/tryout_cli.md

+**Note**: Before executing the below scripts, be sure to stay on the `learningnet/` folder (because that is where the scripts reside.
+This particular file had to be kept here for organizing purposes.
 - Run `./deployChaincode.sh` **after** `./startLNet.sh`... you need your network so that chaincode script can send requests to peers.

 - If you make any changes in the chaincode `lib/sampleappcontract.js`, make changes in mentioned files (read the point given below) and then run `./upgradeChaincode.sh`.